dfinity/motoko/design/IDL.md

 * Because recursion goes through `T`, this format by construction rules out circluar definitions like `type t = t`.

+* The static prefix is not present in the encoding of the message, only `TD` is (see below).

 #### Memory